cognitedata/cdf-s3-replicator/README.md

 ### Github Action
 The Github action runs the unit tests for both Python 3.10 and 3.11 using `poetry`.
 This action will run for every pull request created for the repo.  *As integration tests are not part of the pull request actions, please ensure that the integration tests of the service related to your code changes passes successfully locally before making a PR.*

-***Note: Integration tests will not pass for non-members of the `cdf-fabric-replicator` repository due to repository secret access for environment variables.***
+***Note: Integration tests will not pass for non-members of the `cdf-s3-replicator` repository due to repository secret access for environment variables.***

 ### Best Practices for Adding Tests
 - If a fixture can be shared across multiple tests, add it to the `conftest.py`.
 Otherwise, keep fixtures that are specific to a single test in the test file.
 For example, the Cognite SDK Client belongs in `conftest.py` as all the integration tests use it to seed test data.